 It was done and dusted but Rainbow Arts decided to add some more levels to it on the main Amiga version, but this was really pushing things too far on the humble speccy and while I was trying to fit these new levels in it got canned.
 Shame.”

-Interestingly the manual that was present on Hall of Light (and which we’ve added here) contains loading instructions for all the 8-bit verisons.
+Interestingly the manual present on Hall of Light (and which we’ve added here) contains loading instructions for all the 8-bit versions.
 We can understand why the Spectrum version may have been unreleased, but not the C64 – which was still going relatively strong at the time.
 Rainbow Arts had also been continuing to release C64 games into 1991.
 Maybe therefore there were issues with that particular conversion?

+We checked with Grant Harrison and Nick Jones, and they both confirmed not having any involvement at all on the game.
+So who was it then?
 Well – Anonymous Contributor suggested it may have been Manfred Trenz, who spoke with Swedish magazine Datormagazin Dec 1990, page 8.
 This was an article on Rainbow Arts.
 When Manfred was interviewed, he said the following:

 Manfred doesn’t explicitly say he is doing the C64 version, so it could have been helping out the Amiga version (which was coded by Axel Hellwig).
 Later in the Datormagazin interview, it says that Manfred was sitting in a small room with his friend Andreas, programming new, cool C64 games.

+It might be that Manfred was originally working on the C64 version, but perhaps he got distracted by Turrican that he began working on?
 We think this happened, as recently Keith Purkiss (aka Pakman) confirmed that he wrote the C64 edition whilst freelancing for Probe Software back in the day.
-Keith doesn’t know why the game was never released and only just found out it wasn’t thanks to our entry.
+Keith didn’t know why the game was never released and only just found out it wasn’t thanks to our entry.

 Supporting content